 Please note that the calculation of the unearned portion of your federal financial aid is a completely separate process from any refund of tuition.

-We encourage you to communicate with Director or Associate Director of Financial Aid (financialaid@logan.edu) prior to your decision to withdraw.
+We encourage you to communicate with the Office of Financial Aid (financialaid@logan.edu) prior to your decision to withdraw.

 STANDARDS OF SATISFACTORY ACADEMIC PROGRESS (SAP)